mliew21396/remote-work/week-2/beginning-html/README.md

 ```
 CSS is in between the `<style>` tags.
 You'll learn about using CSS in the next challenge.

 Codecademy does a good job teaching the basics of HTML, but it doesn't really cover semantic elements added to HTML5.
 Try to use the semantic elements that make sense.
-You can learn about them in the [HTML5 Introduction at w3schools.org](http://www.w3schools.com/html/html5_intro.asp).
+There are a few references to consider in the "Additional Resources" section below.

 ## Release 1: Set up your HTML Page
 It's time to use the tools you learned in codecademy.
 In the [my-berkshire-site.html](my-berkshire-site.html), set up your webpage using the appropriate tags.
-You should have a doctype, a head, title, etc. Try to use the [HTML5 outlines](http://html5doctor.com/outlines/) and [Style Guide](http://www.w3schools.com/html/html5_syntax.asp).
+You should have a doctype, a head, title, etc. If you need help or want guidance, browse the resources listed at the bottom of the challenge.
 Don't forget your closing tags!

 Note: You can view your HTML page at any time by opening the file in a browser.